johnpancoast/kohana-babble/classes/Controller/Public/API/README.md

-All API requests should be routed to the Frontend controller. it will then determine the version from the "Accepts:" header in the request and route to the appropriate versioned controller.
+All API requests should be routed to the API controller.
+That will then determine the version from the "Accepts:" header in the request and route to the appropriate versioned controller.
 Versions are named "inward" meaning a version of 1.2.5.27 would be routed to Controller/Public/API/1/2/5/27 and have